 Drive the T posts along the outer edge of the marking string to serve as line posts for your cattle panel fence.
 Situate the T posts at distances of 8 feet along each side of the fence.
 Position yourself at one end of the first cattle panel and ask your assistant to support the other end.
 Move the cattle panel to the first corner post and secure one end of the panel to the inside edge of the corner post using fencing wire.
 Attach the center of the cattle panel and other end of the posts and repeat the process for the remaining cattle panels.

-- cattle panel goats
+- cattle panel fence

-- how to install feedlot panels
+- how to install wire fence panels